simpledimplejohn/personaldevelopment/DOCUMENTATION/NPM_Setup.md

-# Basic Nodejs front end
+# Basic NPM front end
 I am writing this documentation for myself to get practice setting up a nodejs front end.
 Something I can have in case I step away from this platform for a while.

 ## github setup